FriedOrange/MatrixSans/README.md

 After installing Python (and ensuring it is added to the PATH environment variable), the others may be acquired automatically by running `pip install -r requirements.txt` at the command line.

-To build the fonts on Windows:
+To build the fonts:

-- Run `build.bat` in the `sources` folder.
+- On Windows, run `build.bat` at the command line

-To build the fonts on Linux, macOS etc:

-- Run `make build` at the command line, in the `MatrixSans` folder.
+- On Linux, macOS etc, run `make build` at the command line (terminal)

 ### Modifying the fonts